ggsavin/voting-games/README.md

 - ** USE AN LSTM, or something to allow history in observation? **
 - look at possibly keeping a counterfactual model of what the agent might be
 - change accusation phases

+____
+Need to revamp environment
+maybe keep player positions as roles, but change IDs around randomly?

+- wolves need to vote the same way during the accusation and actual voting